j-holub/Node-MPV/readme.md

 These methods can be used to alter *properties* or send arbitary *commands* to the running **mpv player**.
 Information about what *commands* and *properties* are available can be found in the [list of commands](https://mpv.io/manual/stable/#list-of-input-commands) and [list of properties](https://mpv.io/manual/stable/#properties) sections of the **mpv** documentation.

-Some important or basic properties are already covered through methods provided by this module.
+The most common commands are already covered by this modules **API**.
+This part enables you to send any command you want over the IPC.
+With this you are not limited the methods defined by this module.

 * **setProperty** (property, value)